noinil/genesis_cg_tool/README.md

 This project helps you prepare topology and coordinate files for coarse-grained simulations in the MD package [GENESIS](https://github.com/genesis-release-r-ccs/genesis).

+## NOTICE

+From Oct 15th, 2022, the official repository of this project has been migrated to the [GENESIS-release account](https://github.com/genesis-release-r-ccs/genesis_cg_tool).
+This project (here) is still maintained but will contain some tools and toys of my own interests.
+However, neither me nor GENESIS developers will take responsibility for the usage of these unofficial codes.

 ## Usage

 Please use the following command to show the basic usage of this tool: